JStefanik9631/theros/content/Theros Campaign 1/NPCs/The Butler.md

 **Party Interactions:**

 1. [[Frederick]] met him when using the [[Crown of Antigonos]].
 He has offered his assistance to [[Frederick]] and addresses him as 'Sir'.
-2. He told [[Frederick]] that he would have to feed on an animal's blood if he continues to want his help.
+2. He told [[Frederick]] that he was "Hungry" when asked to perform the most recent action.